GoogleCloudPlatform/ezcx/INSTRUCTIONS.md

 }
 ```

-You can, in fact, add multiple output ResponseMessages to the same WebhookResponse - but you need to be cautious and aware of some of the major caveats in doing so.
+You can add multiple output ResponseMessages to the same WebhookResponse - but you need to be aware of the major caveats in doing so.

-In some cases such as Text and OutputAudioText, if you do provide "multiple" response types to support a multi-channel agent, you need to make sure that fulfillments in the console are configured with those response types as well.
+In some cases such as Text and OutputAudioText, if you provide "multiple" response types to support a multi-channel agent, you need to make sure that non-Webhook fulfillments in the console are configured with those response types as well.

 To read more about why this is important, please see the Dialogflow CX API documentation for the [ResponseMessage message/object](https://cloud.google.com/dialogflow/cx/docs/reference/rest/v3/Fulfillment#ResponseMessage).